-The Accounts and Audit (Amendment) Regulations 2024 ("the Regulations") require the Authority to publish its statement of accounts, together with an accompanying auditor's report for the year ended 31 March 2022 by 13 December 2024.
+The Accounts and Audit (Amendment) Regulations 2024 ("the Regulations") require the Authority to publish its statement of accounts, together with an accompanying auditor's report for the years ended 31 March 2022 and 31 March 2023 by 13 December 2024.

-The Authority was required by the Audit and Accounts Regulations (2015) to publish its draft statement of accounts for the year ended 31 March 2022 for public inspection by the first working day of August 2022.
-The Authority published its complete draft statement of accounts on 17 October 2024.
-Following the introduction of the Regulations, there was insufficient time to complete the necessary financial statement audit work to form an audit opinion.
+The Authority was required by the Audit and Accounts Regulations (2015) to publish its draft statement of accounts for the year ended 31 March 2022 for public inspection by the first working day of August 2022 and for the year ended 31 March 2023 by the first working day of June 2023.
+The Authority published its complete draft statement of accounts for the year ended 31 March 2022 on 17 October 2024, and its draft statement of accounts for the year ended 31 March 2023 on 30 October 2024.

+Following the introduction of the Regulations, there was insufficient time to complete the necessary financial statement audit work to form an audit opinion on the statement of accounts for the years ended 31 March 2022 and 2023.